Day of Action

 Kids who live in violence often flee with the abused parent with very little.
 Freedom from abuse and a safe environment is what they seek.
 Together we can give them more!
 To begin their new life, Day of Action's Dressers for Kids will assemble 300 dressers that ensure each child who is moving out of a domestic violence shelter in central Iowa has something to call their own.
 300 dressers, we say?
 Yes, and that takes 300 volunteers.
 Concerned that you don't have the skills?
 Just watch how simple it is!

 You'll work alongside another volunteer and our tech crew will be ready to assist.
 Working together with FreeStore, Dressers for Kids will benefit 300 children in the coming year.
-Registration is closed for September 2013, check back in August 2014 for next year!
+Dressers For Kids is SOLD OUT!

 Chronic absenteeism is a red alert that students are headed for academic trouble and eventually for dropping out of high school.
 Nationwide, as many as 10-15% of students miss nearly a month of school every year.
 Poor attendance isn’t just a problem in high school.
 It can start as early as kindergarten.
 Before you know it – just one or two days a month can add up to nearly 10 percent of school year.
 Developing the habit of attendance prepares students for success on the job and in life.
 The good news is that chronic absence is a problem we can solve.
 One simple way is to make sure students wake up on time each morning.
 United Way is partnering with Des Moines Public Schools to collect and distribute 600 alarm clocks to students in grades K-12 as part of Attendance Awareness Month.
-Registration is closed for September 2013, check back in August 2014 for next year!
+Register here to participate.

 Day of Action general projects